+A. Academic:

-- A. Academic: - 1.
-Programs must develop a structured curriculum with defined educational goals and objectives.
+- Programs must develop a structured curriculum with defined educational goals and objectives.
 Clinical, basic science and research conferences, as well as seminars and critical literature review activities pertaining to the subspecialty, must be conducted regularly and as scheduled.
 It is essential that trainee(s) participate in planning and conducting conferences.
 Both the faculty and trainees must attend and participate in multidisciplinary conferences. - 2.
 Trainees must have the appropriate supervised opportunities to develop skills in providing consultation and communication with colleagues and referring physicians.
 The program must provide trainees with the opportunity to teach medical students, residents, physicians and other health care professionals. - 3.
 The fellowship training must involve increasing responsibility in both inpatient and outpatient environments and should culminate in significant patient management responsibilities spent within the institution(s) approved as part of the program. - 4.
-Because head and neck endocrine surgery practice is multidisciplinary in nature, it is mandatory that the fellowship program make available educational experiences and faculty interaction with related disciplines, such as endocrinology, diagnostic imaging, nuclear medicine, general surgery, otolaryngology, radiation therapy, pathology, speech pathology, genetic counseling and biostatistics. - B. Clinical:
+Because head and neck endocrine surgery practice is multidisciplinary in nature, it is mandatory that the fellowship program make available educational experiences and faculty interaction with related disciplines, such as endocrinology, diagnostic imaging, nuclear medicine, general surgery, otolaryngology, plastic surgery, medical oncology, radiation therapy, pathology, neurosurgery, preventive medicine, rehabilitation, nutrition, speech pathology, genetic counseling and biostatistics.

+B. Clinical:

-- 1. Programs must provide structured clinical opportunities for trainees to develop advanced skills in head and neck endocrine surgery.
+- Programs must provide structured clinical opportunities for trainees to develop advanced skills in head and neck endocrine surgery.
 Exposure to diagnostic imaging, fine needle aspiration cytology and pathology, endocrinology, and nuclear medicine is necessary for adequate training in head and neck endocrine surgery and therefore must be a component of the training curriculum.
-One month rotations in endocrinology and diagnostic imaging (particularly ultrasound of the neck), are required.
-Additional rotations in nuclear medicine, cytology and pathology are recommended.
+Rotations in endocrinology, diagnostic imaging (particularly ultrasound of the neck), and nuclear medicine are required.
+Additional rotations in cytology and pathology are recommended.
 The duration of these rotations are to be determined by the fellowship director. - 2.
-On completion of the clinical fellowship in advanced head and neck endocrine surgery, the fellow must have had a cumulative experience as "operating or teaching surgeon" on major cases (including the broad range of head and neck endocrine surgery) involving at least 100 patients.
-(Procedures such as panendoscopy and tracheostomy, etc. are considered "minor" operations.) - 3.
-A sufficient number and variety of cases must be available for each trainee to assure adequate inpatient and outpatient exposure to the broad range of conditions associated with the management of head and neck endocrine tumors.
-This experience must not diminish the experience of residents and fellows in the core program or interfering with the experience of other existing fellowship programs. - 4.
+A sufficient number and variety of cases must be available for each trainee to assure adequate inpatient and outpatient exposure to the broad range of conditions associated with the management of head and neck endocrine tumors, without diluting the experience of residents and fellows in the core program or interfering with the experience of other existing fellowship programs. - 3.
+At the end of the clinical fellowship in advanced head and neck endocrine surgery, the fellow must have had a cumulative experience as "operating or teaching surgeon" on major cases (including the broad range of head and neck endocrine surgery) involving at least 100 patients.
+(Procedures such as panendoscopy and tracheostomy, etc. are considered "minor" operations.) - 4.
 Lines of responsibility must be clearly delineated for trainees and other residents as related to areas of training, clinical duties and duration of training.
+Such information must be supplied to the Advanced Training Council with the program information forms.

+C. Research:

-Such information must be supplied to the Advanced Training Council with the program information forms. - 5.
-The training of head and neck endocrine surgery fellows should enhance the training of residents and training and not detract from the co-existing residents in Otolaryngology/head and neck surgery or General Surgery. - C. Research: - 1.
-An active research component should be encouraged within each program to enhance the educational experience.
-Although the clinical experience is essential, there must be meaningful supervised research experience for the trainee. - 2.
-If basic science laboratory training is offered, the necessary facilities must be available at the institution under the supervision of a mentor who has demonstrated experience in basic or translational science research evidenced by national grant support, publications in peer-reviewed journals and membership in prestigious societies.
+- 1. An active research component should be encouraged within each program to enhance the educational experience.
+Although the clinical experience is essential, there must be meaningful supervised research experience for the trainee while maintaining clinical excellence. - 2.
+If basic science laboratory training is offered, the necessary facilities must be available at the institution under the supervision of a mentor who has demonstrated at least a national reputation in basic or translational science research evidenced by national grant support, publications in peer-reviewed journals and membership in prestigious societies.
 The opportunities for clinical and basic science research available during the fellowship and the expectations and requirements should be stipulated.
 Trainees should be advised and supervised by qualified staff members on the conduct of both clinical and basic science research.